Getting Started

 Note the blue dash moving above the repo name.
 That indicates the process is not complete.
 Only the five default “extensions” appear along the left edge.
 Our devcontainer.json file installs several more at the end.
 The last step in the process is the installation of the R packages we use for tutorials.
 You can see that occurring here:

 The Codespace should now be displaying its GitHub-assigned name.
-The process is complete when your Codespace looks like this:
+The process is complete once a message appears informing you so.

 The blue dash has disappeared.
 Several more extensions have been installed.
 The GitHub name, fictional winner, now appears next to the repo name as well as in the quick access window above the editor.
 Your name will be different, as GitHub assigns a unique name to each Codespace.